 What if research could identify a way to give your body a fighting chance?
 Kick-start the path to healing?

-Ataxia, sensorineural hearing loss, and myelopathy; These are the real enemies you confront because of superficial siderosis.
+Overview Ataxia is considered a symptom of your superficial ...
+More, Overview Progressive hearing loss will affect 95% of Superfi...
+More, and Overview Myelopathy is one of the three major symptom catego...
+More; These are the real enemies you confront because of superficial siderosis.
 Yes, free iron wreaks havoc, but this mix of symptoms will rob you of your independence and your wellbeing.
 The damage at the cellular level creeps along annoyingly slow for many years until one day you realize, “What’s happening with my body?
 To my life?”

 The goal of surgery is clear.
 To stop an active bleed from creating a heavier or more widespread iron build-up.
 Newly diagnosed patients are often confused by the chelation process.
 Will it make the symptoms better?
 Will it make me better?
 The purpose of chelation is to remove the iron and stop your cell damage from progressing.
 It won’t address the damage already done.
 In theory, if you remove the build-up, you can slow or arrest the deterioration.
 Maybe then, your cells have a chance to begin the healing process.

 The dream of patient-powered research was the seed that became our Superficial Siderosis Patient Registry.
 A community website where we can overcome the geographic distance between us to collect data and offer everyone the chance to participate in new studies as they become available.
 All studies need a researcher and funding, but more importantly data.